MirthSystems/Pulse/README.md

     - Retention rates (7-day, 30-day)
     - Activity thread participation rate
     - Tag usage frequency and diversity
-    - Tag clicks and follows
     - Posts per venue per hour
+    - Special click-through rates
     - Address search vs. opt-in location services usage rates

 2. **Venue Performance:**
     - Venue sign-up and retention rates
     - Frequency of special and tag updates
     - Tag diversity per venue
-    - Tag engagement rates
+    - Special creation frequency
     - Self-reported traffic increase attributed to Pulse
     - Interest in premium features
     - Special engagement rates

-3. **Tag System Health:**
-    - Number of active tags in the system
-    - Tag creation rate
-    - Tag usage distribution
-    - Tag search frequency
-    - Tag click-through rates
-    - Tag overlap analysis
-    - Tag lifecycle measurements

-4. **Platform Health:**
+3. **Platform Health:**
     - System performance and reliability
     - Data freshness (% of venues with active threads)
+    - Tag system health (usefulness, diversity, relevance)
+    - Special timing accuracy
     - User feedback and satisfaction scores
     - Content expiration system accuracy
     - PWA install rate on mobile devices

 Pulse represents a significant opportunity to transform the nightlife discovery experience by bringing real-time, community-driven insights to both users and venues.
 Our MVP focuses on delivering essential functionality that solves the core "Night Out Dilemma" while establishing a foundation for future growth.

-By implementing a privacy-first location system, ephemeral content model, and comprehensive tagging approach, we prioritize user privacy, real-time information, and organic discovery.
+By implementing a privacy-first location system, ephemeral content model, and comprehensive tagging approach, we prioritize user privacy, real-time information, and dynamic discovery.
 This approach balances innovation with practical implementation constraints while still delivering a compelling product that stands apart from static review platforms.

 As stated in our vision: "Pulse is more than just a platform—it's a revolution in how local venues and nightlife enthusiasts connect.
 By harnessing real‑time data, community-sourced insights, and a privacy-respecting approach, Pulse transforms traditional marketing and review systems into a dynamic, interactive experience that benefits both venues and users."